 Description: The employment data that we used evolved over time.
-At first we proposed using data from a private Twin Cities consulting firm, Excensus, that had created very small area data sets, often updated annually, compiled from state, county, and local government sources, such as Minnesota postal files and data from water utilities, drivers' licenses and vehicle registrations, the school district census, and property assessors.
+At first we proposed using data from a private Twin Cities consulting firm, Excensus

+(http://excensus.gritechnologies.com/about.pl), that had created very small area data sets, often updated annually, compiled from state, county, and local government sources, such as Minnesota postal files and data from water utilities, drivers' licenses and vehicle registrations, the school district census, and property assessors.
 State employment data are also available but had to be aggregated and we selected a 100100m (1 hectare) grid cell for aggregating data.

 For some complex reasons, Excensus generally used Dun and Bradstreet data for our study, checked against other sources.
 We then used the original point files and did not aggregate into one-hectare cells.
+In version 4 we used Dun and Bradstreet data ourselves; version 5 converted the protocols to Business Analyst/Info USA.
+This only occurred for those protocols used in the ECHO and EAT-III studies.
+We did this after comparing the two sources in detail (Forsyth et al. 2010a).